Office of the

 6. Two letters of support.
 To the extent possible, letters should come from persons with expertise in the relevant field or area of specialization.
 At least one of these letters should come from outside of the institution.

-The Paid Leave Award Committee will be appointed by the President with the approval of CAPP and CAT.
+The Sabbatical Fellowship Award Committee will be appointed by the President with the approval of CAPP and CAT.
 The committee will be composed of one representative from each division of the College.
 One member of the committee shall be designated Chair by the President with the approval of CAPP and CAT.
 Committee service will be for two year terms, staggered for purposes of continuity.
 Faculty members planning to apply in any given year for one semester sabbaticals under C-5 or for one year sabbaticals (or two non-consecutive semesters of sabbatical) under either C-6 or C-7 are not eligible to serve on the committee in that year.

 Section C-9.
 Requests for unpaid leaves of absence may be granted by the President upon the recommendation of CAPP.
 All such requests should be accompanied by a statement from the faculty member's department -- and from the relevant Humanities staff and/or interdisciplinary program, where appropriate -- regarding the curricular impact of the proposed unpaid leave of absence.
 Requests for unpaid leave should be made in a timely fashion so that the College has a reasonable opportunity to secure a satisfactory replacement, if necessary.